Skip to main content

 If you have a concern about a service or resource on campus, the first step is to raise it with the Director of the office.

-If the matter is not resolved at this point, the second step is to contact the executive/senior director of this service (e.g. the Warden of Hart House; The Dean of Student Affairs and Services at UTM/USTC; the Senior Director of Student Experience/ the Senior Director of Student Success at St. George).
+If the matter is not resolved at this point, the second step is to contact the executive/senior director of this service (e.g. the Warden of Hart House; The Dean of Student Affairs and Services at UTM/USTC; the Executive Director, Student Experience/ the Executive Director, Student Life Programs & Services at St. George).

-If the matter is still not resolved, the third step should be to contact the Office of the Vice-Provost, Students at vp.students@utoronto.ca.
+If the matter is still not resolved, the third step would be to contact the Office of the Vice-Provost, Students at vp.students@utoronto.ca.

 Complaints about Recognized Student Groups